AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

 ## Constructing Our Model

 Before we start training our model, we first need to build our model.
-We have split this to multiple subsections to make it easy to follow through.

 ```lua